enkidevs/curriculum/blockchain/fundamentals/consensus-algorithms/proof-of-stake.md

 **Proof of stake** is the new, cool kid on the block.
 The hard-hats miners are gone and have been replaced by **minters**.
 Minters stake, or freeze, some of their coins to have a chance of being selected to propose a new block that points to one of the previous blocks.
 The probability of being selected is proportionate to their share in the total stake pool: 3 staked coins in a pool of 100 coins means a 3% chance of being selected to propose the next block.

 The main advantage of PoS is that the verification can be done with *no performance hit* on an average PC.
 Moreover, by having to purchase coins instead of mining hardware to stake, the investment stays within the blockchain.
 In theory, acquiring 51% of the total stake pool is a lot easier to achieve than having 51% of the processing power in a PoW blockchain.
-Even then, one is not incentivized to attack the blockchain because they risk losing their investment altogether because of the coin depreciation.
+Even then, one is not incentivized to attack the blockchain because they risk losing their investment altogether due to coin depreciation.

 The downside is a particular node stance called *nothing at stake*.
-In chain-based proof of stake (more on this later), unless there is a penalty in place for voting for both branches in a potential fork, no consensus might be reached.
+In chain-based proof of stake, unless there is a penalty in place for voting for both branches in a potential fork, no consensus might be reached.
 The nodes do not even have to be malicious: voting on both branches to avoid losing the stake by bidding on the wrong one is acceptable from a self-centered, economical point of view.

 ```text
  C   D